SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 **Security Review Rating** (`security_review_rating`)

+**Note:** Security Hotspots are considered Reviewed if they are marked as _Acknowledged_, _Fixed_ or _Safe_.

-The Security Review Rating is a letter grade based on the percentage of Reviewed (Fixed or Safe) Security Hotspots.
+The Security Review Rating is a letter grade based on the percentage of Reviewed Security Hotspots.

 A = >= 80%
 B = >= 70% and <80%